Jammies-64/52685-WDC-Tut-07---Elden-Ring-Weapons-dashboard/README.md

 ## Usage
 Using and naviagting this interative dashboard is relatively straightforward and simple.
-By Selected filters from the menu on the right hand side and further browsing general weapons categories through the task bar up top,
+By Selected filters from the menu on the right hand side and further browsing general weapons categories through the task bar up top.

 ## Project Status